Deep-sky object: Origins and classification

 Classifying non-stellar astronomical objects began soon after the invention of the telescope.
 One of the earliest comprehensive lists was Charles Messier's 1774 Messier catalog, which included 103 "nebulae" and other faint fuzzy objects he considered a nuisance since they could be mistaken for comets, the objects he was actually searching for.
 As telescopes improved these faint nebulae would be broken into more descriptive scientific classifications such as interstellar clouds, star clusters, and galaxies.

 "Deep-sky object", as an astronomical classification for these objects, has its origins in the modern field of amateur astronomy.
-The origin of the term is unknown but it was popularized by Sky & Telescope magazine's "Deep-Sky Wonders" column, which premiered in their first edition in 1941, created by Leland S. Copeland, written for the majority of its run by Walter Scott Houston, and currently penned by Sue French.
-Houston's columns, and later book compilations of those columns, helped popularize the term, each month giving the reader a guided tour of a small part of the sky highlighting well known and lesser known objects for binoculars and small telescopes.
+The origin of the term is unknown but it was popularized by Sky & Telescope magazine's "Deep-Sky Wonders" column, which premiered in the magazine's first edition in 1941.
+Houston's columns, and later book compilations of those columns, helped popularize the term, each month giving the reader a guided tour of a small part of the sky highlighting well-known and lesser-known objects for binoculars and small telescopes.

 Observations and activities

 There are many amateur astronomical techniques and activities associated with deep-sky objects.
 Some of these objects are bright enough to find and see in binoculars and small telescopes.
 But the faintest objects need the light-gathering power of telescopes with large objectives, and since they are invisible to the naked eye, can be hard to find.
 This has led to increased popularity of GoTo telescopes that can find DSOs automatically, and large reflecting telescopes, such as Dobsonian style telescopes, with wide fields of view well suited to such observing.
 Observing faint objects needs dark skies, so these relatively portable types of telescopes also lend themselves to the majority of amateurs who need to travel outside light polluted urban locations.
-To cut down light pollution and enhance contrast, observers employ "nebular filters" designed to admit certain wavelengths of light, and block others.
+To cut down light pollution and enhance contrast, observers employ nebular filters, which are designed to admit certain wavelengths of light and block others.

 There are organized activities associated with DSOs such as the Messier marathon, which occurs at a specific time each year and involves observers trying to spot all 110 Messier objects in one night.
 Since the Messier catalog objects were discovered with relatively small 18th-century telescopes, it is a popular list with observers, being well within the grasp of most modern amateur telescopes.
-A much more demanding test known as the Herschel 400 is designed to tax larger telescopes and experienced amateur astronomers.
+The Herschel 400 Catalogue is also a popular list with observers and is considered more challenging; it was designed for larger telescopes and experienced amateur astronomers.

 List of deep-sky object types

 There are many astronomical object types that come under the description of deep-sky objects.
-Since the definition is objects that are non-Solar System and non-stellar the list includes:
+Since the definition is objects that are not Solar System objects or individual stars, examples include: